21 Shower Remodel Pitfalls to Avoid – Advice from a Pro

 There is very little you can do to prevent this problem if your backer board is bumpy or undulating more than 1/4″ over two feet.
 You can lessen the problem somewhat by using a thicker mortar bed but this strategy only helps if the bumps are not too pronounced.

-Ok, Hopefully now you know why I am making such a big deal out of making sure the wall framing (and your backer board), are flat and plumb.
+Ok, Hopefully now you know why I am making such a big deal out of making sure the wall framing (and your backer board), are flat and plumb when you are building a shower.

 Shower Waterproofing Mistakes